Prince Albert of Prussia (1809–1872): Career

 In 1819 he joined the Prussian Army as a lieutenant and held the rank of a general of cavalry in 1852.
 He took part in the 1866 Austro-Prussian War as a cavalry corps commander at the battles of Gitschin and Königgrätz.
 In the Franco-Prussian War of 1870/71 he led a cavalry division at the battles of Wissembourg, Wörth and Sedan.
-He later joined the forces of his nephew Prince Frederick Charles of Prussia and Frederick Francis II, Grand Duke of Mecklenburg-Schwerin in the campaign against the Armée de la Loire.
+He later joined the forces of his nephews Prince Frederick Charles of Prussia and Frederick Francis II, Grand Duke of Mecklenburg-Schwerin in the campaign against the Armée de la Loire.

 After the war Albert was awarded the title of a Generaloberst.
 He died in Berlin, where he is buried at the Charlottenburg Palace Park Mausoleum.

 He was the 74th Grand Cross of the Order of the Tower and Sword.

 Family

-In The Hague, on 14 September 1830 Albert married Princess Marianne, daughter of King William I of the Netherlands.
+In The Hague, on 14 September 1830 Albert married his first cousin Princess Marianne, daughter of King William I of the Netherlands.
 The marriage was dissolved on 28 March 1849.
 They had five children: